WeslieDE/ElementsHelper/README.md

 If you ever need to break one of the protected blocks, you can do so by using a **Stick**.
 With a Stick, you can bypass the block protection and break the blocks as usual.

+Additionally, there is a key combination to disable the protection for a certain time period.
+F7.
+However, if no block is broken within 90 seconds, the protection automatically reactivates.

 ## 🎥 **Demo Video**

 Check out a demonstration of the mod's features in action: